 Academic Advising is an important component for students to incorporate in their success plan.
-Each semester students meet with an advisor one-on-one.
-New students receive their placement test results, any transfer credits awarded, the selection of or declaration of their chosen major, specific degree requirements for their major, instructions on how to use the college catalog and schedule, completion of the registration form, assignment of a faculty advisor, how to contact their advisor and how to prepare for the registration process.
-Continuing students are encouraged to see their faculty advisors early in the registration process.
+Each semester new students meet with an academic advisor in the Academic Advisement Center.
+An advisor discusses with new students their placement test results, which classes to register for in their first semester, the requirements of their chosen major, instructions on how to use the college catalog including specific terminologies, how to build a schedule from the college website, how to complete the registration form, the assignment of a faculty advisor, how to contact them and when to prepare for the next registration period.

+Continuing students are encouraged to see their faculty advisors early in the registration period.
 For the winter and spring semesters, early advisement/registration begins in November.
 For the summer and fall semesters, early advisement and registration begins in April.
-Students will need to contact their faculty advisor, set an appointment and meet with them prior to registration.
-Faculty advisors are not available during the summer months or during the holiday intersession.
-Continuing students who have not seen their faculty advisor during these periods will need to seek advising in one of three locations in Lafayette Hall, A111, A108, and B120.
+Continuing students are encouraged to contact their faculty advisor, set an appointment and meet with their faculty advisor prior to registration.
+Faculty advisors are not available during the summer months or during holiday intersession.
+Summer months include June, July, and August.
+Holiday intersession includes spring break and winter intersession.
+Continuing students who have not seen their faculty advisor early in the advisement/ registration period will need to seek advising in one of two locations in Lafayette Hall, LH-A111 and LH-A108.